indigo-dc/synergy-doc/doc/admin.md

   -h, --help            show this help message and exit
 ```

-The command **synergy manager list **provides the list of all managers deployed in the synergy service:
+The command **synergy manager list **provides the list of all managers deployed in the Synergy service:

 ```
 # synergy manager list